An exploration of technology’s impact on democracy – the good and the bad.

 While there are interesting developments within each of these core technology research strands, it’s often the way they’re clustered together in new ways that helps create the most significant technology trends.
 One topical example is semi-autonomous and autonomous vehicles – and the way they bring together a whole cluster of technologies, such as GPS, Lidar, actuators, sensors and machine learning.

-I will explore each of these in more detail here [link/page to come].
+I’ll explore each of these in more detail here [link/page to come].

 Analysis: likely impacts on democracy

-I will explore each of these trends in more detail here [link/page to come].
+I’ll explore each of these trends in more detail here [link/page to come].